 What is considered media mail by the USPS?

-Media mail is intended for libraries to ship books, music and movies to one another.
-The rest of us get to use it too, as long as we use it to ship books, music and movies that only contain incidental advertising.
-Computer readable media (think software), printed music, sound recordings, printed educational reference charts, and loose leaf pages of medical information in binders are all OK.
+Media mail is intended for libraries to ship books and sound recordings to one another.
+The rest of us get to use it too, as long as we use it to ship qualified items: books, music and movies that only contain incidental announcements.
+Computer readable media (think software), printed music, sound recordings, educational materials such as printed educational reference charts, and loose leaf pages of medical information in binders are all OK.
 Yes, some of this stuff is pretty crazy specific.

 Not containing advertising is the rub.
 Magazines aren’t eligible for media mail if they contain advertising.
 Neither are comic books, for the same reason.
+Newspapers would be a problem for the same reason.
 This even holds true for vintage magazines or comics whose ads would never be honored anyway.
 As far as the USPS is concerned, advertising is advertising.

 Software is tricky.
 Reference materials are OK.
 Video games are not.
 Software often weighs little enough that it can go First Class, and that would be a safer option most of the time.

 Media Mail is a lot cheaper than most other options, which is why people would want to abuse it.
-A 2-pound box that costs $7.70 to ship via Priority Mail costs $3.17 to ship via Media Mail.
+A 2-pound box that costs $7.70 to ship via Priority Mail costs $3.17 to ship via Media Mail service (at 2018 rates).

 I sold a few books and CDs online in my day, and I used to cut the invoices down so they contained little more than the shipping address, purchase price, and return address.
 I did it to save weight, because sometimes that 1/3 sheet of paper instead of a full sheet kept me from hitting a shipping boundary.
 What I didn’t realize was that my trick to save myself a buck in shipping was probably also keeping me out of trouble.

 The second most unintentional misuse of media mail is shipping magazines or comic books with it.
 People frequently forget that distinction.
-Magazines that don’t contain any advertising, such as Consumer Reports, might be OK, but that’s a judgment call and it’s the postal inspector who opens your package who gets to make that call.
+Magazines that don’t contain any advertising, like Consumer Reports, might be OK, but that’s a judgment call and it’s the postal inspector who opens your package who gets to make that call.
 I always shipped magazines a different way in order to be safe.
-Software will also frequently fall into that judgment call area.
+Software will also frequently fall into that gray area.

 Intentional misuse of media mail is shipping stuff that isn’t a book or anything else you could expect to find in a library.
 You might get away with shipping a pair of shoes media mail for $3.17, but don’t count on it.
 I’ve heard stories, and not just from hanging out at estate sales.